 begging respectful requests, my lender shared the appraisal document.
 It showed a few curiosities.
 I called my lender to walk through each, and ask for some clarity.

-The appraiser also listed similar homes that were recently sold, and based his report off those values.
+The appraiser also listed similar homes that were recently sold and based his report on those values.
 This is incredibly reasonable!
 But he was comparing units in my exact same neighborhood, that had 300+ fewer square feet, fewer rooms, fewer updates, and somehow higher price by square footage.